What Entropy tells us about Data Compression

 The concept of information entropy should not be confused with the idea from physics, though the equation above resembles Gibbs formula (Wikipedia, 2024a).
 Shannon himself claimed that he chose the term entropy based on the suggestion of John von Neumann (Soni & Goodman, pg.
 162).

-To illustrate the entropy concept, let’s consider a couple of special cases.
+To illustrate the entropy concept, let’s consider a couple of applications.

 Natural language text: The probability for each symbol in the alphabet is computed based on the number of times it occurs in the text divided by the total number of symbols in the text.
 In western languages the vowel ‘e’ occurs more frequently than the character ‘q’.
 So the character ‘e’ has a high probability and the character ‘q’ a low probability.
 Using that approach to evaluate a text extract from this document produces an entropy value of approximately 4.79.